 Some of these routes are operated by classic car/passenger ferries while others offer fast journeys by modern catamarans.
 The only route that operates all year-round is Ancona to Split with Jadrolinija.
 All other routes are seasonal.

-If you prefer a faster and more comfortable way of travelling, choose one of the numerous flights between Croatia and Italy available throughout the year.
+If you prefer flying, choose one of the numerous flights between Croatia and Italy available throughout the year.

 If you need to take a ferry from the south of Croatia to Italy there two different options.
 Croatian company Jadrolinija runs an overnight ferry between Dubrovnik and the port of Bari in Puglia region of Italy.
 This ferry runs from the beginning of April until the end of November, with more frequent sailings during the summer months.